scuzzydude/asimov/asimov.md

 Psychohistory is the science in Asimov's Foundation universe used to predict the future on a galaxy wide basis.
 It's a made-up science, but uses elements of psychology, history, mathematics, and economics.
 Like economics, it has its flaws, mostly in not being able to see the unpredictable, such as a pandemics, wars, natural disasters, or mutants with mind control.
 Both sciences are noble in their purpose.
 Economics, to find a conflict free allocation of resources in a group of humans.
 And psychohistory, to get the galaxy on a sustainable and conflict free path to prosperity.

-Pandemics might change how humans value health care for a period of time, and economics can adjust to this be biasing the relative weight of the medical industry in their calculations.
+Pandemics might change how humans value health care for a period, and economics can adjust to this be biasing the relative weight of the medical industry in their calculations.
 This is an approximation -- it really has no data to weigh against.
 Data from the last global pandemic is very murky, the way humans react is the real variable because nobody had the internet to tell them what to think back in those days.

 The real problem in economics is more complicated.
 When you measure things in dollars, you have to use it as fraction.
 Dollars per pound of rice.
 Dollars per barrel of oil.
 Dollars per acre of farmland.
 Dollars per item for a manufactured good.
 How about a song?
 They do try to measure these things.
 A Gold Single in the United States sold 500,000 units.
 And you could measure revenue per song.
 Neither reflect the real value of a song to humankind.
 The Houston Rockets merchandise sales in 1994 do not reflect the value of 1994 Championship to the city of Houston.
 Nor does Red Hat's stock price reflect the true value of Linux to mankind.
 All these things are genius, the product of mankind's creativity, and add tremendous value to society.